-Ultra Fast Broadband (UFB) is one of the biggest infrastructure projects ever undertaken in New Zealand, and the expansion to over 340 towns is a significant nationwide undertaking, from Kaitaia in the far north, to Bluff in the far south.
+Ultra Fast Broadband (UFB) is one of the biggest infrastructure projects ever undertaken in New Zealand.

 The first stage of the Ultra Fast Broadband (UFB) programme – UFB1 – was completed a month early and within budget in November 2019.
 This stage made high quality broadband available to 79 per cent of New Zealanders.

-This will provide a boost for the regions which will lead to improved health and education outcomes, new and improved business opportunities, and greater connectivity with main centres as well as internationally.
+UFB connectivity in these smaller towns and cities is fundamental to achieving improved health and education outcomes, new and improved business opportunities, and greater connectivity with main centres as well as internationally.

-Crown Infrastructure Partners works with four companies to deploy UFB across New Zealand.
+Crown Infrastructure Partners worked with four companies to build UFB across New Zealand.

 Chorus